Auntie Knitter – Knitted Ties E‑shop

 1 Research & Analyses

-Having just a rough idea and a few prototypes of knitted ties, I started with learning about the author's business vision.
-Then, we specified the strategy and researched the competitors.
+With only a rough idea and a few prototypes of knitted ties, I began by learning about the author’s business vision.
+We then defined the strategy and researched competitors.

-We also put together the story and value proposition with a unique selling point.
-To learn about our potential customers, we created customer archetypes (proto-personas) which we were continuously refining.
+We developed the story and value proposition, including a unique selling point.
+To understand our potential customers, we created and refined customer archetypes (proto-personas).

-Once I gathered enough information about the business and customers, we performed several idea sessions.
+Once I had gathered enough information about the business and customers, we held several brainstorming sessions.

-Based on the research and agreed style (captured by words as a gentleman, royal, rebellious, hand-crafted) I designed the visual identity.
+Drawing on the research and agreed-upon style—captured by words like gentleman, royal, rebellious, and handcrafted—I designed the visual identity.

 Auntie Knitter the website wireframe

-Thanks to the research and created visual identity, we had a good foundation for the website design.
-Since we wanted to show just the story, products and contacts, I decided to use single page layout.
+With thorough research and a solid visual identity, we had a strong foundation for the website design.
+To keep the focus on the story, products, and contact information, I chose a single-page layout.

-I sketched some layout ideas on a paper first and then moved to wireframes.
-We defined the content, structure and prominence of information.
-After that, I created detailed designs based on the wireframes and desired style.
+I began by sketching layout ideas on paper, then moved to wireframes to define content, structure, and information hierarchy.
+From there, I created detailed designs based on the wireframes and established style.

-During the design stage, we performed also basic user testing (Guerilla).
-That, for example, convinced us to move the section with products just under the header where the story was before.
+During the design phase, we conducted basic guerrilla user testing, which led us to move the product section directly under the header, replacing the story section.

-In my previous projects I got familiar with coding and deployment of Content Management Systems.
-I reused that knowledge and coded the designs on my own.
+In previous projects, I gained experience in coding and deploying Content Management Systems.
+I applied this knowledge to code the designs myself.

 AK symbolAK symbol